 What then are we to say?
 In the gospels that you and I have written, we have imagined our lead character somewhat differently.

-Its true that he is a realization of the heavenly Christ Jesus, about whom we learned from the Apostle Paul.
-But Paul warned one of the churches he founded, I am afraid that your minds may somehow be led astray if someone comes to you and preaches a Jesus other than the Jesus we preached.
+Its true that He is a realization of the heavenly Christ Jesus, about whom we learned from the Apostle Paul.
+But as Paul warned one of the churches he founded, I am afraid that your minds may somehow be led astray if someone comes to you and preaches a Jesus other than the Jesus we preached.
 [2 Corinthians 11:3-4]

 Click here for other Bible stories I've retold in the first person.